 A single merged PR to a recognized AI project carries more weight than ten personal toy projects.

-Publishing technical content is the personal branding multiplier.
+The AI engineers with the strongest inbound pipelines aren't just building — they're documenting what they build.
+And that documentation, published as content, reaches people who would never find a LinkedIn profile or GitHub repo on their own.
 LinkedIn and GitHub are foundational, but content — blog posts, tutorials, threads — extends reach beyond direct connections.
 A single well-written article about building a RAG pipeline can surface in Google searches for months, generating inbound visibility on autopilot.

 What to Write About